The Daphne Project: Publications

 Laurent Richard's article "A warning to the corrupt: if you kill a journalist, another will take their place", was published in The Guardian on April 16, 2018.
 It was the first in the series and Richard's message was to let "those who tried to halt Daphne Caruana Galizia’s work in Malta" know that they failed.

 On April 17, The New York Times published a lengthy article, "In Journalist's Murder, a Test for Malta, and the European Union", citing a European Parliament report, "The brutal assassination of Daphne Caruana Galizia was aimed at instilling fear in everyone, especially those involved in investigating and prosecuting cases of money laundering and corruption."
 The Times described Galizia as, "[h]ated by many but read by all, her post about [Malta's economy minister, Christian Cardona] had 547,146 page views; Malta has 460,000 people."

 Reuters in-depth April 17 publication entitled "The silencing of Daphne", included a production crew with photography and video.
-Reuter cited European Union parliament member, Ana Gomes, who led an EU mission to Malta in 2016, to "examine the rule of law and progress on preventing money-laundering".
+Reuters cited European Union parliament member, Ana Gomes, who led an EU mission to Malta in 2016, to "examine the rule of law and progress on preventing money-laundering".
 She said, "The culture of impunity in Malta ... fosters corruption, organised financial criminality and state capture.
 And it was that culture that created the conditions for the murder of Daphne Caruana Galizia."

 In their November 9, 2018, OCCRP article, Reuters journalists, Stephen Grey and Tom Arnold, revealed that Reuters and The Daphne Project had obtained documents showing details about 17 Black Limited, a company that Galizia had mentioned in her blog eight months before she was killed.
-The documents showed that Konrad Mizzi—Malta's energy minister from 2013 to 2016—and the Prime Minister’s Chief of Staff, Keith Schembri, "owned two Panamanian companies and expected to get payments from an offshore company connected" to Yorgen Fenech, CEO of Tumas Group, that had won a large Malta government concession to build a multi-million dollar gas power plant on Malta.
+The documents showed that Konrad Mizzi—Malta's energy minister from 2013 to 2016—and the Prime Minister's Chief of Staff, Keith Schembri, "owned two Panamanian companies and expected to get payments from an offshore company connected" to Yorgen Fenech, CEO of Tumas Group, that had won a large Malta government concession to build a multi-million dollar gas power plant on Malta.
 Mizzi, Schembri, and Fenech deny any wrongdoing.
 This story was confirmed by The Malta Independent.

 Members

 Most Daphne Project journalists have also worked with International Consortium of Investigative Journalists (ICIJ) or the Organized Crime and Corruption Reporting Project (OCCRP), a global network of investigative journalists.
 They have worked with major news outlets, such as Reuters, The Guardian, The New York Times, Le Monde, the Times of Malta, and "top papers in France, Italy, and Germany", a collaborative effort to complete Caruana Galizia's investigative work.

-Pulitzer Prize-winning German investigative journalist Bastian Obermayer with the Munich-based newspaper Süddeutsche Zeitung (SZ), helped found the Forbidden Stories platform and serves as Vice President.
+Pulitzer Prize-winning German investigative journalist Bastian Obermayer with the Munich-based newspaper Süddeutsche Zeitung (SZ), helped found the Forbidden Stories platform and serves as vice president.